CyVerse-learning-materials/cyverse_docker_workshop_2018/getting_started/installation.rst

 ======================

-These are the minimum Setup Instructions for the Docker workshop at CyVerse, University of Arizona, which will run on March 1st 2018.
+These are the minimum Setup Instructions for the Docker workshop at CyVerse, University of Arizona, which will run on April 26th 2018.

 .. list-table::